 MUSEUM OF CONTEMPORARY ART (MOCA).
 Admission to the Museum of Contemporary Art is free on Thursdays from

 5 - 8 p.m., 250 S. Grand Avenue.
 Information: www.moca.org.

-THE MUSEUM OF LATIN AMERICAN ART - LONG BEACH Target Sundays include special programs each month with a variety of family-oriented art workshop activities and music.
+THE MUSEUM OF LATIN AMERICAN ART - LONG BEACH Free Target Sundays programs include special activities each month with a variety of family-oriented art workshops and/or music.
 Address is 628

 Alamitos Avenue.
 Information: (562) 437-1689 or www.molaa.org/

 NATURAL HISTORY MUSEUM - The Natural History Museum, 900 Exposition Boulevard at Exposition Park in the downtown Los Angeles/USC campus